2DGD-F0TH/2DGD_F0TH/chapters/099_Appendices/096_Engines_Frameworks.md

 - **Website:** This contains a link to the official website of the engine/framework/library;
 - **License:** Here you will see if the product is free to use or if you need to pay a price for it, and anything in between;
 - **Bindings:** In this table you will find if the product supports one of the many famous programming languages available, as well as the following:
-    - **Proprietary Language:** This engine/framework makes use of its own scripting language, usually easier to learn than general-purpose languages.
+    - **Dedicated Language:** This engine/framework makes use of its own scripting language, usually easier to learn than general-purpose languages.
 You may need to learn it;
     - **Visual Programming:** This product makes use of a "Visual Scripting" (codeless) paradygm, where you can program your own game without writing code, usually by using directed graphs and nodes.
 - **Platform compatibility:** This will tell you if the product is good for your objective, by telling you which platforms you can deploy on, like Linux, Windows or even on the web via HTML5;